-John Koegel serves as our independent lead director.
+John Koegel serves as our independent lead director, a role that he has held since 2013.
+Our independent lead director is elected annually by the Board to serve until the next annual meeting of stockholders.
 The duties of the independent lead director include:

-- Chairing meetings of our Board at which the Chairman of our Board is not present; - Reviewing the agenda approved by the Chairman of our Board for Board meetings and, with input from the other independent directors, suggesting to the Chairman of our Board additional agenda items for Board meetings, as well as the substance and timeliness of information to be sent to the members of our Board in connection with Board meetings and in between Board meetings: - Reviewing with the Chairman of our Board the schedule for meetings of our Board to help assure that there is sufficient time allocated for discussion of all agenda items; - Maintaining constant communication with the Chairman of our Board between meetings of our Board; - Collaborating with and acting as a resource for, and counsel to, the Chairman of our Board; - Chairing meetings of the independent directors; - Reviewing with the Chairman of our Board the schedule for meetings of the independent directors and, with input from the other independent directors, setting the agenda for such meetings; - Reviewing with the Chairman of our Board after meetings of the independent directors matters discussed by the independent directors at such meetings; - Facilitating communication and serving as the principal liaison on Board-related issues between the Chairman of our Board and the independent directors.
-Notwithstanding the foregoing, each director is free to communicate directly with the Chairman of our Board and our other directors and senior management; - Authorizing the retention of independent legal advisors, and other independent consultants and advisors, as necessary, to advise the independent directors on issues related to the independent directors.
+- Chairing meetings of our Board at which the Chairman of our Board is not present: - Reviewing the agenda approved by the Chairman of our Board for Board meetings and, with input from the other independent directors, suggesting to the Chairman of our Board additional agenda items for Board meetings, as well as the substance and timeliness of information to be sent to the members of our Board in connection with Board meetings and in between Board meetings; - Reviewing with the Chairman of our Board the schedule for meetings of our Board to help assure that there is sufficient time allocated for discussion of all agenda items; - Maintaining constant communication with the Chairman of our Board between meetings of our Board; - Collaborating with and acting as a resource for, and counsel to, the Chairman of our Board; - Chairing meetings of the independent directors; - Reviewing with the Chairman of our Board the schedule for meetings of the independent directors and, with input from the other independent directors, setting the agenda for such meetings; - Reviewing with the Chairman of our Board after meetings of the independent directors matters discussed by the independent directors at such meetings; - Facilitating communication and serving as the principal liaison on Board-related issues between the Chairman of our Board and the independent directors.
+Notwithstanding the foregoing, each director

+- is free to communicate directly with the Chairman of our Board, other directors and senior management; - Authorizing the retention of independent legal advisors, and other independent consultants and advisors, as necessary, to advise the independent directors on issues related to the independent directors.
 Such advisors and consultants shall work with and under the direction of the independent lead director and report directly to the independent directors with respect to such issues; and - At least annually, reviewing with the other independent directors and with the Chairman of our Board the duties and responsibilities of the independent lead director.